 Threat of Potential Entrants

-Threat of potential entrants are impacted by things such as:
+The threat of potential entrants is impacted by things such as:

 - Brand loyalty